Premier League predictions: Kevin De Bruyne can outshine invisible Bruno Fernandes in derby

 Barring their stinky performance at home to West Brom, Sean Dyche's men have been back to their bruising and dangerous best, winning comfortably at Crystal Palace, winning the xG battle against Brighton - a mighty feat - and creating an expected goal figure of 1.79 in the draw with Leicester, their third-highest figure in over a year.
 It shows Burnley are able to create good quality chances playing their style of football and although Arsenal arrive in good form, this is a team that have slipped to defeats at Wolves and Aston Villa this year.

 Yet again Dyche's men are underestimated by the market.
-They've take four points off Arsenal in the last two meetings and look rock-solid to avoid defeat once again.
+They've taken four points off Arsenal in the last two meetings and look rock-solid to avoid defeat once again.

 Trending